What form do I need to request a pardon from the Board of Paroles?

 Sacramento, CA 95814

-The applicant should complete the Application for Clemency and return it to the Governor's Office.
-In addition, the applicant must send Notice of Intention to Apply for a Traditional Pardon to the District Attorney of each county in which the applicant was convicted of a felony.
+Request an application for clemency and complete the Application for Clemency once you receive it.
+You must also send a Notice of Intention to Apply for a Traditional Pardon to the District Attorney in each county where you were convicted of a felony.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.